Skip to main content

 Total and permanent disability (TPD) insurance

-What TPD insurance covers
+What is TPD insurance

+A permanent injury or illness can make it difficult or impossible to return work.
 TPD insurance pays a lump sum if you become totally and permanently disabled because of illness or injury.

 Each insurer has a different definition of what it means to be totally and permanently disabled.
 It can cover you for either: